Chadie15/e-Shop-for-Gardern-Products/README.md

 # Chadie15-eShop-for-Gardern-Products
-This is a laravel ecommerce shop for an existing business
+This is a laravel eshop for an existing business developed using laravel, breeze and javascript

+Ecommerce projects for Entebbe Gardens Produce